gs354/fastapi-rag-chatbot/README.md

 ollama pull all-minilm
 ```

-2. Place your documents in the `data/ai-agents-arxiv-papers` directory.
+2. Create and populate a directory for your documents, e.g. `data/ai-agents-arxiv-papers`.
 The API will automatically index these documents when started.

 3. Create a `.env.docker` file in the project root with the following variables:
 ```bash